 “What use is that book to me?
 I’ve never been to the outback and neither has she.”

 52 year old Cheryl Gray from Trallwn added: “I’m here for the two tone purple lamp that was so disgusting it never made it out of the warehouse.
-Honestly now.

 “I have to come clean, I hate my kids and that’s why I’m really here.
 They’re back from living away and I’m just not able to walk around naked like I normally can.”